PasqualeMainolfi/Qubx/README.md

 # QUBX: A RUST LIBRARY FOR QUEUE-BASED MULTITHREADED REAL-TIME PARALLEL AUDIO STREAMS PROCESSING AND MANAGEMENT

 Qubx is a Rust library for managing and processing audio streams in parallel.
 Related paper: P. Mainolfi, Qubx: a Rust Library for Queue-Based Multithreaded Real-Time Parallel Audio Streams Processing and Managment, Dafx24, Surrey UK, 2024.

+>**Version 0.2.0**

+- Prepare Qubx to activate modules (envelopes, signals, reading and writing buffers)
+- Add qubx type modules
+- Changed the way arguments are passed to the `.start()` function on Matser, Duples and Dsp Process.
+Now you can use `ProcessArg` for Master and Duplex and `DspProcessArgs` for DspProcess

 >**Version 0.1.0**